I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_recommendfunctionalvidpn.md

 ## Members

+`NumberOfVidPnTargets`

+Reserved for future use.

+`pVidPnTargetPrioritizationVector`

+Reserved for future use.

 `hRecommendedFunctionalVidPn`

 A handle, provided by the caller, to an empty VidPN object. <i>DxgkDdiRecommendFunctionalVidPn</i> must add a path (source-target pair) to the VidPN's topology and must pin modes on the path's source and target.
 For information about adding paths to a topology and creating mode sets for video present sources and targets, see <a href="https://msdn.microsoft.com/5dedac8c-9a99-4b3a-81be-39819135cd97">VidPN Objects and Interfaces</a>.

-`NumberOfVidPnTargets`

-Reserved for future use.
+`RequestReason`

+A <a href="..\d3dkmddi\ne-d3dkmddi-_dxgk_recommendfunctionalvidpn_reason.md">DXGK_RECOMMENDFUNCTIONALVIDPN_REASON</a> value that indicates why the caller is requesting a functional VidPN.

 `pPrivateDriverData`